ccaum/airplay-homekit-rpi/README.md

 Running is simple.
 Just run the following Docker command:
 `docker run -d --net host --device /dev/snd -v $HOME/persist:/persist -e HOMEKIT_CODE=872-78-174 -e AIRPLAY_NAME=AirPlay_HomeKit ccaum/airplay-homekit-rpi:latest`

-Replace `<name your airplay speaker>` with whatever you want your speaker to show up as in AirPlay.
+Replace `AirPlay_HomeKit` with whatever you want your speaker to show up as in AirPlay.

 If you need to set a different HomeKit code, if for example it conflicts with a